 The Jumpstart program model supports our mission to work toward the day every child in America enters school prepared to succeed by targeting this goal on three levels.
 Our program, in collaboration with our key partners, is designed to inspire children to learn, adults to teach and lead in their communities, and family members to get involved.
 Without any one of these program components, Jumpstart and our collaborative partners cannot be successful.
 Jumpstart’s program model reflects the importance of impacting individual children, their families, and future early childhood educators.

-Each year, Jumpstart has the opportunity to train a dedicated group of volunteers, called Corps members, who spend more than 250 hours each working with young children from low-income communities.
+Each year, Jumpstart has the opportunity to train a dedicated group of volunteers, called Corps members, who spend more than 250 hours each working with young children from under resourced communities.
 It is an organizational imperative that the time investment be deeply valuable to children and Corps members.
 It is Jumpstart’s moral obligation to ensure that the techniques and practices used by adults are based on the most current research and drive the greatest results for children.
 Jumpstart’s curriculum represents the organization’s effort to maximize the impact of every moment that Corps members spend with children, expanding the boundaries of what a supplemental education program can achieve for children, and working in collaboration with existing early childhood programs to enhance the education of young children.